wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-jms-protocol.md

-# Using the JMS Inbound Endpoint
+# How to use a JMS Inbound Endpoint
 This sample demonstrates how one way message bridging from JMS to HTTP can be done using the inbound JMS endpoint.

 ## Synapse configuration